Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-Juan-José-Arreola-Baby-HP.md

 + children should wear the gadget everywhere day and night even at school.

 # Core: 2/9.
 I don't think this article criticized consumerism.
-It just used the form of advertisement to satirize on children's excessive power.
+It just used the form of advertisements to satirize on children's excessive power.
 Maybe Arreola once had to tend some arbitrary child?

 # Characters: 1/9.
 The only character existed in this story was the narrator actually.
 What do you expect from an advertisement?